Little Venice In London – Dont Miss This Hidden Gem

 You may not be able to take a gondola ride but there are plenty of tour boats to lazily cruise you around the canal with a touch of tales of London’s old-time or if you fancy something more intimate there are smaller boats you can hire with your very own captain for you and a few of your posh posse.
 With some even offering afternoon tea on the water – a floating afternoon tea so to speak.

-With the sun was out in its last bid before autumn takes over the show, we took advantage of the bright sunshine when it turned up in London.
 So old boy, a teen and myself took to having breakfast on the boat while indulging in a little people watching.
 We also walked along the canal on our very own tour of the back streets and the moorings.
 Although there are guided tours available – we opted for a little self-guided.

 I love Little Venice as its just busy enough with small crowds on Sundays because not a lot of tourist make their way this side of London.
 Most go straight to Camden Town and miss out on this lovely little pleasure trove.
 It’s also a great way to just chill out in the little cafes dotted around the canal.